 - If you want to think about resiliency and how it affects your group or organization and some of the small things you can do to increase group resiliency, this is also for you!

-If you still have questions, come to our Q&A on February 15th from 7-8pmEST.
+If you still have questions, come to our Q&A on March 7th from 6:30-7:30pmEST.
 Sign up and we’ll send you the link to join!

 Location: Online (virtually) for everyone with the option of a cohort who can take it in in-person in East Boston.